coletyler/Team-Project-Monday---8/README.md

   - StubOn
   - StubOff

-These files are used for testing the
+These files are used for testing the hardware and software programs of our group project to demostrate that the device works properly for unit testing, hardware stub testing and _______ testing.
+All these test files can be found in the _Testing_ folder